kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 You should carefully check `shouldBe`, `shouldReturn` and `shouldThrow` (they are called "matcher" in RSpec terminologies).

-You can run Spec with the hspec function:
+You can run Spec with the "hspec" function:

     % ghci test/Base64Spec.hs
     > hspec spec